 Jim’s talent for sport extended well beyond the football field.
 He competed in more than twenty sports, including figure skating, lacrosse, handball, tennis, and boxing.
 He even won an intercollegiate ballroom dancing championship.
 “I was never content unless I was trying my skill in some game against my fellow playmates or testing my endurance and wits against some member of the animal kingdom,” he would say.
 This diversity made the decathlon a perfect event for him.

-The decathlon started well for Jim.
+The decathlon at the 1912 Olympics started well for Jim.
 He developed a nice lead after the first day.
 Then on the morning of day two, as Jim prepped for competition, he noticed that his track shoes were missing.
 To this day, the shoes are presumed to have been stolen.

 Getting a pair of track shoes wasn’t easy.
-There wasn’t a store one could walk into and purchase shoes.
-Track shoes were custom made.
+Unlike today, where sports equipment can be readily purchased from retail outlets, track shoes in 1912 were custom-made to suit the individual specifications of each athlete.
+There wasn’t a store one could walk into and purchase a pair.
 So he and his track coach went looking for a discarded pair.
 His coach found a right shoe and a left one.
 They were different styles, different sizes, but this was the best option given time constraints.
 One shoe fit fine, the other was too big.
 So Jim put on two pairs of socks to fit into the big shoe.

-Jim returned home to a ticker-tape parade down Broadway in New York.
-He was a hero and officially the greatest athlete in the world.
+Jim returned home to a ticker-tape parade down Broadway in N.Y.
+His name was in the papers, the pride of a nation.
+He was an Olympic champion and the greatest athlete in the world.